Homily Packs

 Dios quiere que seamos felices.
 "Alegraos siempre en el Señor; de nuevo os digo: ¡alegraos!"
 (Fil.
 4,4).
 Jesús mismo se presenta como fuente de felicidad para quien escuche su palabra, para quien crea en Él, para quien lo siga y espere su día. ¡Dios quiere que seamos felices para siempre!

-God wants all men to be saved, so He sent His Son, Jesus Christ, to announce this good news.
-All men carry in the depths of their being an insatiable hunger for fullness.
+God wants all men to be saved, which is why He sent His Son, Jesus Christ, to bring us this good news.
+Deep within our being, we all carry an insatiable hunger for fulfillment.
 We seek health, satisfaction, intelligence, love, friendship, joy, perfection, and happiness.

 Sisters and brothers:

-1. It seems that people of our time, only aspire to two things: "efficiency and profit."
-Jesus came to revolutionize these criterias, by changing the hierarchy of values.
-If we could translate the concept of "blessedness" today, with a modern word, perhaps we could refer to the "full realization of man."
+1. It seems that people today only aspire to two things: "efficiency and profit".
+Jesus came to revolutionize these criteria by changing the hierarchy of values.
+If we wanted to translate the concept of “beatitude” into a modern term today, we could perhaps refer to the “complete realization of man.”

-Discovering the dynamics of this passage, man discovers the secret of God, which also becomes the secret of man: we must live for others and give ourselves to our neighbor.
-Those who have taken this message seriously, who are saints, will find happiness.
-We must bear in mind these words, for they are at the "heart" of God's message.
+By discovering the dynamic of this passage, man discovers God’s secret, which also becomes man’s secret: to be for others, to give oneself to one’s neighbor.
+Those who have taken this message seriously—namely, the saints—have achieved happiness.
+We must pay attention to these words because they are the “heart” of his message.

-3. True happiness is achieved through completely different paths, then what is offered by our current society.
-According to Jesus, it is better to give than to receive; it is better to serve than to dominate; it is better to share than to hoard; to forgive, rather than to show vengeance; to give life, rather than exploit it.
-Jesus' message decisively breaks with the schemes of happiness of this world: Happiness is not found in power, nor in wealth or money, yet it is embraced in the essence of community service.
+3. True happiness is found by taking paths completely different from those that our current society offers us; according to Jesus, it is better to give than to receive; it is better to serve than to dominate, to share than to hoard, to forgive than to seek revenge, to create life rather than exploit.
+Jesus’s message decisively breaks with the world’s ideas of happiness: Happiness does not lie in power, wealth, or money, but in a way of life whose essence is service to the community.

 God wants us to be happy.
-"Rejoice in the Lord always, again I say rejoice!", Philippians 4:4.
-Jesus, Himself, is presented as the source of happiness for those who hear his Word, for those who believe in Him, for those who follow Him and wait for His day.
+“Rejoice in the Lord always; again I say, rejoice!”
+(Phil.
+4:4).
+Jesus himself is presented as the source of happiness for those who listen to his word, for those who believe in him, for those who follow him and await his day.
 God wants us to be happy forever!

 At ePriest, we are dedicated to supporting Catholic priests as they serve their people and build up the Church.